Do things differently, but limit your risks.

-2. Don’t ask too much of your creativity
+2. Don’t ask too much from your creativity.

 If you quit your day job, how much pressure will that add to your creative process?
 How will that pressure change you and how much you enjoy what you do?

 Maybe you will be the person who always has a day job.
 Maybe your creativity is there just for you.
-Maybe down the road it will take off and suddenly become your main source of income.
-There is no wrong way to be a creative person, but if you find that pressure to create makes you miserable and unproductive–then don’t quit your day job.
+Or maybe down the road it will take off and suddenly become your main source of income.
+There is no wrong way to be a creative person, but if you find that pressure to create makes you miserable and unproductive, then don’t quit your day job.
 Remove that burden from your creativity.

 Instead of quitting your day job, look at how it can actually fuel you.
 This is the same for anyone considering quitting school to chase a dream.
 I may have quit the art program in college, but I shifted my focus to other areas that would still feed my creativity.
 How can you do the same?

 You may be wondering why I’m encouraging you not to quit your day job to pursue a creative career when I did that exact thing.
 I know I’ve mentioned this before, but when I quit my last full-time job it wasn’t because I so desperately wanted to just focus on my art.
 It was because I was deeply and dysfunctionally depressed.
 I started to have panic attacks at my work desk and I couldn’t focus on simple tasks.
 I was stressed and unhappy and I simply couldn’t be a productive employee much longer.